MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/schedule-board-utilization.md

 In this case we see 10 days, so Matthew’s total working hours are 12 X 10 = 120 hours

-Matthew already has a 12 hour booking for one day, so his utilization % is 12 / 120 = 10%
+Matthew already has a 12 hour booking for one day, so his utilization % becomes 12 / 120 = 10%

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/schedule-board-utilization-days-view.png)

 ## Configuration considerations
+**Proposed bookings do not contribute to utilization**

 - what about proposed bookings?
-- least busy
+  - proposes bookings do not add to utilization

+**Sort schedule assistant results by utilization**

+- sort by utilization
 ## Additional Notes